What's the buzz on the inhabitants of a honey bee hive?

 In a healthy hive this routine fluctuates with the seasons and goes on for years.

-An aging Queen may leave the hive with a few Worker bees and fly off to start a new hive.
+An aging Queen may leave the hive with up to 60 percent of the workers and fly off to start a new hive leaving a daughter queen to inherit the original hive.
 If she is ailing or no longer producing viable bees, the colony may sting her to death.

-A replacement Queen can be added by a beekeeper, or, if there are viable eggs, the colony can feed royal jelly to an egg and create a new Queen.
-If there are several pupae being nurtured as possible Queens, the first new Queen bee to hatch will kill all the other Queen bee pupae.
+A replacement Queen can be added by a beekeeper, or, if there are viable eggs, the colony can feed a continuous diet of royal jelly to a larvae and create a new Queen.
+If there are several brood being nurtured as possible Queens, the first new Queen bee to emerge will kill all the other developing Queens.
 Yikes.
 Then she reigns supreme and the life of the hive goes on.

 Does that make you appreciate the honey you’re spooning onto your cereal?

 Where did that expression “busy as a bee” come from?
-The ceaseless toil of the female Worker bees, shown in the honeycomb.
+If you’ve ever watched ceaseless toil of the female Worker bees on the honeycomb and around the garden the answer is obvious.
 Workers are responsible for everything besides reproduction (and if a Worker has a job as a Nurse bee she is in on nurturing the larvae of the hive).

 Workers cycle through a range of specialized jobs.
 Young Workers stay in the hive and focus on domestic tasks for the first few weeks.
 They may be attending the Queen, cleaning the hive (which includes hauling out dead bees), and also removing debris, dust, and pollen from other bees.
 Once the wax glands are functioning the Workers can build honeycombs, and use wax to cap the cells holding pupae.
 They help store food by packing empty cells with pollen for later use, and fanning (increasing evaporation) to preserve honey in cells.